How to Make Delicious Glaze Icing

 Glaze is best on cakes, loaves, or donuts that haven't been frozen and then thawed.
 While you can freeze these items with glaze on them, it later becomes runny.

-Now that you've read this article and seen how easy glaze is to make, I hope you will be eager to try it.
-Please share you thoughts in the poll below or ask any questions.
+Now that you've read this article and seen how to make glaze icing and how easy the process is, I hope you will be eager to try it.
+Please share you thoughts in the poll below.

 After Reading These Instructions, Would You Try Making Your Own Glaze?